verbrio/mcp-golang/README.md

 - The library aims to support servers first and foremost, when the server features are stable, we will work on adding client support.

 ## Contributions

 Contributions are more than welcome!
 Please check out [our contribution guidelines](./CONTRIBUTING.md).

+## Discord

+Got any suggestions, have a question on the api or usage?
+Ask on the [discord server](https://discord.gg/33saRwE3pT).
+A maintainer will be happy to help you out.

 ## Server Feature Implementation